Tight bounds for the sensitivity of CDAWGs with left-end edits: Conclusions and further work

 \section{Conclusions and further work}

 This paper investigated the worst-case additive sensitivity of the size of CDAWGs when a single-character edit operation is performed on the left-end of the input string.
 We proved that the number of new edges that appear after a left-end edit operation is at most the number of existing edges (upper bound).
-We also showed that there are almost matching lower bounds for all cases of left-end insertions, deletions, and substitutions.
+We also presented (almost) matching lower bounds for all cases of left-end insertions, deletions, and substitutions.

 An apparent future work is to close the small gap between our upper and lower bounds, which is at most by an additive factor of 3 (recall Table~\ref{tb:summary}).

 Another intriguing open question is the sensitivity of CDAWGs when an edit operation can be performed at an arbitrary position in the string.
 Our left-end sensitivity results should partly contribute to the general case, since maximal repeats that touch the edited position can be analyzed in a similar way.
 What remains is how to deal with maximal repeats which contain the edited position.